renueljs/renuel/README.md

 - **Just functions**: Build React components without JSX.
 - **Flexible and concise**: Factory variants allow props and children to be passed with minimal syntax, reducing boilerplate without compromising type safety.
-- **Precision composition**: Polymorphic components are both convenient and sound.
+- **Precision composition**: A polymorphic component approach that delivers convenience and correctness
 - **Type safety by default**: Excess props are disallowed, and prop conflicts must be resolved explicitly.
 - **Expressive JavaScript**: Take full advantage of JavaScript and TypeScript features with no extra syntax or context-switching.